I. GENERAL PROVISIONS

 3. principle of accuracy – personal data must be precize, accurate, complete and up-to-date insofar it is necessary for the purposes for which they are processed;

 4. principle of integrity and confidentiality – personal data must be processed in such a way as to guarantee an adequate level of personal data security, including protection against unauthorized or unlawful processing and against accidental loss, destruction or corruption, by applying appropriate technical or organizational measures.

 Art.
 5. Personal data of individuals, visitors to the site https://conferenceroad.bg/ shall be processed in the Visitors’ sub-register.

 Art.
 6. (1) The following categories of personal data shall be processed in the VISITORS sub-register:

 5. telephone number;

 7. IBAN (upon payment of conference fee).

 Art.
 7. Personal data shall be processed electronically.
 The personal data is collected by the users themselves in specially developed registration software for participation in the conference.
 The data shall be kept for a period of one year from the date of commencement of registration.
-Upon expiration of the storage period and provided that there are no documents to be transferred to the State Archives, all data carriers from the register shall be destroyed by an appropriate method, incl. and deleting backup electronic copies.
+Upon expiration of the storage period and provided that there are no documents to be transferred to the State Archives, all data carriers from the register shall be destroyed by an appropriate method, incl. deleting backup electronic copies.